KNIME logo

 Regression

-Regression is a statistical technique that models relationships between a dependent variable and one or more independent variables to predict outcomes or forecast trends.
+Regression is a statistical technique for modeling the relationship between a dependent variable and one or more independent variables.

 Regression spline

-Regression spline is a regression analysis technique that fits piecewise polynomial functions to data.
-It provides flexibility in modeling non-linear relationships.
+Regression spline fits piecewise polynomial functions to data, providing flexibility for modeling non-linear relationships.

 Regularization